 Stock-based awards are made at the commencement of employment, may be made annually based upon performance and, occasionally, following a significant change in job responsibilities or to meet other special retention objectives.
 The compensation committee reviews and approves stock-based awards to named executive officers based upon a review of competitive compensation data, its assessment of individual performance, a review of each executive's existing long-term incentives, and retention considerations.
-In determining the number of stock options and RSUs to be granted to our named executive officers, we take into account the individual's position, scope of responsibility, ability to affect profits and stockholder value, the individual's historic and recent performance, the value of stock options and RSUs and percent of company granted in relation to other elements of the individual executive's total compensation and relative to comparable companies.
-We expect to continue to use stock options and RSUs as a long-term incentive vehicle, potentially in combination with equity award types, because we believe that stock options and RSUs:
+In determining the number of stock-based awards granted to our named executive officers, we take into account the individual's position, scope of responsibility, ability to affect profits and stockholder value, the individual's historic and recent performance, the value of stock-based awards in relation to other elements of the individual executive's total compensation and relative to comparable companies.
+We expect to continue to use stock-based awards as a long-term incentive vehicle because we believe that stock-based awards:

-- align the interests of executives with those of the stockholders, support a pay-for-performance culture, foster employee stock ownership, and focus the management team on increasing value for the stockholders; - are performance-based in that any value received by the recipient from a stock option is based on the growth of the stock price from the grant date and value received from RSUs is tied directly to our stock price performance over time and declines if our price declines; - help to provide a balance to the overall executive compensation program as base salary and our annual bonus program focus on short-term compensation, while the vesting of stock options and RSUs provide incentives to increase stockholder value over the longer term; and - include vesting restrictions that encourage executive retention and the preservation of stockholder value.
+- align the interests of executives with those of the stockholders, support a pay-for-performance culture, foster employee stock ownership, and focus the management team on increasing value for the stockholders; - are performance-based in that the value of awards is tied directly to our stock price performance;

+- help to provide a balance to the overall executive compensation program as base salary and our annual bonus program focus on short-term compensation, while the vesting of stock options and RSUs provide incentives to increase stockholder value over the longer term; and - include vesting restrictions that encourage executive retention and the preservation of stockholder value.

-Named Executive Officers' Compensation Decisions for Fiscal 2020
+Named Executive Officers' Compensation Decisions for 2022

-In fiscal 2020, the compensation committee undertook a full review of the compensation of our named executive officers, and following this review, in June 2020, the compensation committee made the following decisions (as described in greater detail in the sections below):
+In 2022, the compensation committee undertook a full review of the compensation of our named executive officers, and following this review, in June 2022, the compensation committee made the following decisions (as described in greater detail in the sections below):

-- increases to the base salaries for fiscal 2020 for each of our named executive officers; - · increases to the target percentages for calculating cash incentive opportunities from fiscal 2019; and - grants of new equity awards with the number of shares underlying stock option grants and RSU grants to our executive officers in fiscal 2020 for the same number of shares as the corresponding grants made in fiscal 2019.
+- increases to the base salaries for 2022 for each of our named executive officers compared to 2021; - no increases to the number of shares underlying stock option grants for 2022 compared to 2021; and - no increases to the number of shares underlying RSU grants for 2022 compared to 2021.

-The compensation for our named executive officers for fiscal 2020 is presented in the table below.
+The compensation for our named executive officers for 2022 is presented in the table below.

-Name Base Salary Fiscal 2020 Targeted Cash Incentive Opportunity for Fiscal 2020(1) Actual Cash Incentive Paid for Fiscal 2020(2) Annual Incentive Bonus Fiscal 2020(3) Number of Shares Underlying Stock Option Grants for Fiscal 2020(4) Number of Shares Underlying Stock Awards for Fiscal 2020(4) All Other Compensation Kendall Larsen President & Chairman, Chief Executive Officer \$702,189 75% 75% \$526,642 75,000 26,667 \$ 797,617 (5) Robert D. Short III, Ph.D.
-Chief Technology Officer, Chief Scientist and Director \$446,768 75% 75% \$335,076 55,000 13,333 \$1,368,334(6) Richard Nance Chief Financial Officer \$180,709 75% 75% \$135,532 10,000 6,666 \$ 121,897(7)
+Name Base Salary 2022 Targeted Cash Incentive Opportunity for 2022(1) Actual Cash Incentive Paid for 2022 (2) Annual Incentive Bonus 2022(3) Number of Shares Underlying Stock Option Grants for 2022(4) Number of Shares Underlying Stock Awards for 2022(4) All Other Compensation Kendall Larsen President & Chairman, Chief Executive Officer \$759,487 75% 75% \$569,615 90,000 26,668 \$58,422 (5) Robert D. Short III, Ph.D.
+Chief Scientist and Director \$483,224 75% 75% \$362,418 45,000 13,336 - Katherine Allanson Chief Financial Officer \$300,900 75% 75% \$225,675 - - -

-(1) The target bonus level for cash incentive opportunities is calculated as a percentage of base salary.
+(1) The target bonus level for cash incentive opportunities was calculated as a percentage of base salary.

-(2) The actual bonus level for cash incentive opportunities is calculated as a percentage of base salary.
+(2) The actual bonus level for cash incentive opportunities was calculated as a percentage of base salary.

-(3) The bonus amounts in this column only reflect the annual incentive bonuses paid for fiscal 2020.
-For information on the special bonuses paid in March 2020, please see "March 2020 Special Bonus" in this Proxy Statement.
+(3) The bonus amounts in this column reflect the annual incentive bonuses paid for 2022.

-(4) Stock option grants and stock awards made under the 2013 Plan.
+(4) Stock option grants and stock awards made under the Prior Plan.